 Mushroom Stroganoff Recipe for a Vegetarian Take on Beef Stroganoff

 Like my beef Stroganoff recipe, which I based on my memory of my Russian grandmother’s beef Stroganoff, my mum’s Stroganoff, and the earliest documented Russian beef Stroganoff recipes, including that by Elena Molokhovets in A Gift to Young Housewives, published in 1861, my creamy mushroom Stroganoff recipe is traditional – apart from my addition of fish sauce.
-We live in Southeast Asia, I can’t help myself.
+We live in Southeast Asia, so I can’t help myself.
+There are historical reasons too.

 Although I’m told that the Hong Kong beef Stroganoff is distinguished by its tomato sauce or tomato ketchup.
 I didn’t get to try it when we were last in Hong Kong and I’m still trying to track down a good recipe.
 If any of our readers have one, please do share it.
 I only have a few tips to making this creamy mushroom Stroganoff recipe.